awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-ri.md

-# Amazon Elasticsearch Service Reserved Instances<a name="aes-ri"></a>
+# Reserved Instances in Amazon Elasticsearch Service<a name="aes-ri"></a>

-Amazon Elasticsearch Service Reserved Instances \(RIs\) offer significant discounts compared to standard On\-Demand Instances\.
+Reserved Instances \(RIs\) in Amazon Elasticsearch Service \(Amazon ES\) offer significant discounts compared to standard On\-Demand Instances\.
 The instances themselves are identical; RIs are just a billing discount applied to On\-Demand Instances in your account\.
 For long\-lived applications with predictable usage, RIs can provide considerable savings over time\.

 Amazon ES RIs require one\- or three\-year terms and have three payment options that affect the discount rate:
 + **No Upfront** – You pay nothing upfront\.
 You pay a discounted hourly rate for every hour within the term\.